fast-aircraft-design/FAST-OAD/docs/documentation/usage.rst

 A sub-group gathers several modules and can be set with its own solvers to resolve cycles it may contains.

-Here above, a sub-group with geometric, weight, handling-qualities and aerodynamic modules is defined.
+Here above, a sub-group with geometric, weight, handling-qualities and aerodynamic modules is defined and internal solvers are activated.
 Performance and wing area computation modules are set apart.

 A module is defined by its :code:`id:` key that refers to the module registered name, but additional keys can be used, depending on the options of the module.
 The list of available options of a module is